Pinterest Pixel

 Ensuring Changes Reflect in Your Presentation

-After investing effort into perfecting Slide Master layouts, making sure that every change reflected in the presentation is key.
+After investing effort into perfecting Slide Master layouts, making sure that every change is reflected in the presentation is key.
 I immediately check my work by flipping through the slides in Normal view.
 If a placeholder isn’t where it should be, or a font hasn’t updated, I retrace my steps.

 Sometimes, I need to reapply the layout to individual slides to kickstart the changes.
-It’s just a matter of selecting the slides, and then applying the layout anew from the Layout button under the Home tab.
+It’s just a matter of selecting the slides and then applying the layout anew from the Layout button under the Home tab.

 Using Customized Layouts in New Presentations